 If you are a driver aged between 17 and 24 years old and have been left frustrated with the high prices of Car insurance quotes you’ve received, then you might benefit from Black Box insurance.
 For many young people it’s simply the only way to get on the road at an affordable price.

 When looking for Car insurance quotes online, you may have come across several quotes that could be double the value of your car, making it almost impossible for you to get on the road.
 After the cost of learning to drive, which can easily be a few hundred pounds at the very least, you’ve then got to purchase your first car and, of course, tax it.

 You’ll most likely already be passed the £1,000 mark at this point, and then you may have to fork out in the region of £4-5,000 to get a regular Car insurance policy, that’s even before you’ve considered adding vital complements such as legal cover and breakdown cover to your policy.

 All of the Young Driver insurance policies taken out with Think Insurance include a black box, to help keep your costs as low as possible.
 Unlike some Young Driver insurance policies, there isn’t a curfew, allowing you to properly experience the freedom that owning a full driving licence and a car offers you.

 MyPortal from Think Insurance

-As part of our Young Driver insurance you will have access to our exclusive Young Drive portal which will allow you view a range of data about your driving performance that can help improve your driving and ensure you don’t exceed your mileage allowance.
+As part of our Young Driver insurance you will have access to our exclusive Young Driver portal which will allow you to view a range of data about your driving performance that can help improve your driving and ensure you don’t exceed your mileage allowance.